 According to Vice who pointed to an article by the Independent, cognition level isn’t a reflection of one’s intelligence.
 “People with lower IQs can enjoy a contemplative life and a good cognitive challenge, for instance.
 Similarly, plenty of people with high IQs dislike using their brain in challenging ways.”

 So what exactly is the reason for being lazy?
 McElroy believes simple motivation is a key factor in a person’s physical activities.
 People could be opting for longer bouts of physical activity when they’re avoiding a challenging mental task.
 Think going for a “ten-minute” walk when you’re supposed to be smashing out that 20-page report.
-Funnily enough the study concludes that society shouldn’t judge those who like to like to lounge around as lazy.
+Funnily enough the study concludes that society shouldn’t judge those who like to lounge around as lazy.

 “Just because you seem to be lazy, or what people would qualify as lazy, you actually might be engaging in some type of higher motivated thought,” says McElroy.
 On the flip side, those who are intelligent are similarly aware of the health risks of a lazy lifestyle even though they mightn’t act on it.
 “They are cognisant of it, but by the same token, if you’re engaged in thinking and thinking activities, you’re normally not moving.”